sap-tutorials/sap-conversational-ai/tutorials/cai-facebook-messenger-bot-create/cai-facebook-messenger-bot-create.md

 We assume your organization already has a page.
 If it does, continue to the next step.

-If it doesn't, create one at <https://www.facebook.com/bookmarks/pages> by doing the following:
+If it doesn't, create one by doing the following:

 1. Click **Create a Page**.